oroinc/documentation/cloud/maintenance/basic-use.rst

     orocloud-cli app:console "oro:message-queue:consume --memory-limit=512 --time-limit=\"+30 seconds\""

 By default, the `app:console` command runs in the `silent` mode, which means that the output from the application is shown after the command completion.
-To execute an application command interactively, e.g. to monitor command execution in real time, you may be required to debug consumer execution.
+To execute an application command interactively, e.g., to monitor command execution in real-time, you may be required to debug consumer execution.
 For this, add the `-vvv` option (it increases maintenance agent verbosity to DEBUG level).

 .. code-block:: none
     :linenos: